zxqx/toasty/README.md

 # mk-toasty
-A JS script that shows the Mortal Kombat toasty guy.
+Make the Mortal Kombat toasty guy pop out on your site or web app.

 ## Installation